Helix Adjustable Base | Zero Gravity plus Head & Foot Up & Helix Sleep

 Sleep is a state of reduced mental and physical activity in which consciousness is altered and certain sensory activity is inhibited.
 During sleep, there is a marked decrease in muscle activity and interactions with the surrounding environment.
 While sleep differs from wakefulness in terms of the ability to react to stimuli, it still involves active brain patterns, making it more reactive than a coma or disorders of consciousness.

 During sleep, most of the body's systems are in an anabolic state, helping to restore the immune, nervous, skeletal, and muscular systems; these are vital processes that maintain mood, memory, and cognitive function, and play a large role in the function of the endocrine and immune systems.
 The internal circadian clock promotes sleep daily at night, when it is dark.
 The diverse purposes and mechanisms of sleep are the subject of substantial ongoing research.
-Sleep is a highly conserved behavior across animal evolution, likely going back hundreds of millions of years.
+Sleep is a highly conserved behavior across animal evolution, likely going back hundreds of millions of years, and originating as a means for the brain to cleanse itself of waste products.
+In a major breakthrough, researchers have found that cleansing, including the removal of amyloid, may be a core purpose of sleep.

 Reviews